matyasbohacek/synthetic-action-pose-transfer/synthetic_data_generation/README.md

    ```
    ./ExAvatar_RELEASE/fitting/data/Custom/data
    ```
-   Ensure the data follows the same directory structure as the RANDOM PEOPLE dataset.
+   Ensure the data follows the same directory structure as the monocular videos from RANDOM PEOPLE dataset.

 2. Replace the default `run.py` file:
    ```bash